Sapporo Shime Parfait Tour (2): An Inside Look at 'Remake easy,' Sapporo's Secret, Members-Only Parfait Bar|Domingo

 Remake easy

-There are recommended pairing cocktails for the parfait, but there are also many other drinks on the menu.
-Of course, you can also add your favorite drink as an after-meal drink.
+While recommended pairing cocktails are available for the parfaits, there is also a wide variety of other drinks on the menu.
+Of course, you're welcome to order your favorite liquor as an after-dinner drink.

 Remake easy

-Hayashi making a parfait at the counter at the Sapporo store
+Mr. Hayashi making a parfait at the counter of the Sapporo branch

 Remake easy

-Purchased cacao (right), roasted cacao (center), and finished chocolate (left)
+Sourced cacao beans (right), roasted cacao (center), and the finished chocolate (left)

 Remake easy

-When Hayashi makes parfaits, he packs various ingredients into a glass, and it's like creating a world, or even a universe.
-We asked him what is the source of his dedication and passion for parfaits.
+Mr. Hayashi's parfait-making process is like assembling various materials in a glass to create a single world, or perhaps even a universe.
+We asked him about the source of his dedication and passion for parfaits.

 Remake easy